NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 You need a large, clear space to apply solder paste.

 1. It can be messy, so cover everything with a big sheet of butcher or craft paper.
+Tape down the paper, so it's not sliding around.
-2. Tape down your scrap PCBs so they will hold your board still.
+2. Tape down some scrap PCBs so they will hold your board still.
 The PCB should be oriented so the stencil aligns with it in "portrait" orienation (tall rather than wide).
 3. Align your stencil with your board so the wholes line up perfectly with the pads.
 This must be very precise.
 4. Tape down the right edge of your stencil so you can easily lift it on and off your board like a page of a book.
 The tape should be on the right, and there should be clear space for the stencil to lay flat.
 5. Check the alignment again